PatrLind/node-any-db-mssql/README.md

 database driver to create connection and query objects that conform to the [Any-DB API][2].

+This adapter is not yet fully compatible with Any-DB, because Query objects are not instances of stream.Readable, they are just event emitters.
+It means that they do not provide `pause` and `resume` methods yet.

 ## API extensions

 The connections this module creates inherit from the constructor